-5.4 Claims comprising technical and non-technical aspects
+5.4 Claims comprising technical and non-technical features

-It is legitimate to have a mix of technical and "non-technical" features appearing in a claim, and the non-technical features may even form a major part of the claimed subject-matter.
+It is legitimate to have a mix of technical and non-technical features appearing in a claim, as is often the case with computer-implemented inventions.
+The non-technical features may even form a major part of the claimed subject-matter.
+However, in the light of Art.
+52(1), (2) and (3), the presence of an inventive step under Art.
+56 requires a non-obvious technical solution to a technical problem (T 641/00, T 1784/06).